evoltech2/decayimage/README.markdown

 Description
 -----------------
-Creates a field that asks for the end time of an event.
-For events that aren't instantanious.
+Leveraging the (decayimage)[https://github.com/jetherton/endtime] module this module allow report submitters to assign what happens to incident icons when the associated incident ends.
+The choices are remove from map and change the incident icon to a "decay image".

 Installation
 -----------------
-1. Copy the entire /endtime/ directory into your /plugins/ directory.
+1. Copy the entire /decayimage/ directory into your /plugins/ directory.
 2. Activate the plugin.

 Changelog
 ---------------
-1.0 -- 2011-11-30 -- Now works with Ushahidi 2.1
+.1 -- 2012-02-17 -- Developed on Ushahidi 2.1 the core functionality is still
+being worked out.